Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 Do you guarantee I will see wolves, bears, or moose?

-No. Wildlife is wild, and there are no guarantees.
+No. Wildlife is wild, and sightings are never guaranteed.

 What are the minimum safe distances from wildlife?